kuzzleio/documentation-old/src/sdk-reference/security/scroll-profiles.md

 ---

-## Callback response
+## Callback Response

-Resolves the list of retrieved profiles according to the scroll parameters (offset, limit etc.).
+Returns the list of fetched security profiles according to the scroll parameters (offset, limit etc.).